• Skip to primary navigation

 filipino coconut pie being assembled

-Remove the 2nd dough from the fridge and using a rolling pin, roll out the pie dough to a 10-inch circle, about ¼ of an inch thick, and place on top of the pie.
+Remove the 2nd remaining dough from the fridge and using a rolling pin, roll out the pie dough to a 10-inch circle, about ¼ of an inch thick, and place as the top crust of the pie.

 Seal the edge of the dough using a fork or decorate as you please.
-Prick the top of the dough, brush with egg wash, and bake in a preheated oven at 170F for 20-25 minutes.
+Poke holes at the top of the dough, brush with egg wash, and bake in a preheated oven at 170F for 20-25 minutes.

 coconut pie being poked by a fork and brushed with egg wash